shtaif/iterified/README.md

 - `done()` - makes the iterable end, closing all consuming iterators
 - `error(e)` - makes the iterable error out with `e` and end, propagating the error to every consuming iterator

-In addition, the _executor function_ may **optionally** return a teardown function for disposing of any state and opened resources that have been used during execution.
+In addition, the _executor function_ may __optionally__ return a teardown function for disposing of any state and opened resources that have been used during execution.

 The _executor function_ will be _"lazily"_ executed only upon pulling the first value from any iterator (or [`for await...of`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for-await...of) loop) of the `iterified` iterable.
-Any additional iterators obtained from that point on would all feed off the same shared execution of the _executor function_ - every value it yields will be distributed ("multicast") down to each active iterator, picking up from the time it was obtained.
+Any additional iterators obtained from that point on would all feed off of the same shared execution of the _executor function_ - every value it yields will be distributed ("multicast") down to each active iterator, picking up from the time it was obtained.
 When the iterable is ended either by the producer (_executor function_ calls `done()` or `error(e)`) or the consumer (last active iterator is closed) - it would trigger an optionally-given teardown function before closing off the `iterified` iterable.
-This cycle would **repeat** as soon as the `iterified` iterable gets reconsumed from this state again.
+This cycle would __repeat__ as soon as the `iterified` iterable gets reconsumed from this state again.

 ```ts
 import { iterified } from 'iterified';